kmorrisongr/fcan/README.md

 Installation
 ------------
-Clone this repository, or download fc\_utils.R somehow, and then source("fc\_utils.R") in your R code.
+Clone/download this repository however you like.
+Then use source("fc\_utils.R"), etc. in your code.
+Working on turning all of this into an R package.

 To-do
 ----